Quasi-Monte Carlo with one categorical variable: Making each a power of two

 We take $\beta_\ell=2^{-\kappa_\ell}$ such that $\sum_{\ell=1}^L\beta_\ell=1$.
 That is, $\beta_\ell$ are a partition of $1$.
 Partitions like $(1/2,1/4,1/4)$ and $(1/4,1/2,1/4)$ are equivalent because any assignment of one of those to $\beta_\ell$ can be achieved by the other after a permutation of indices.

 We suppose that $\beta_1\ge\beta_2\ge\cdots\ge\beta_L$ for $L\ge2$ and look at sample fractions $(n_1/n,n_2/n,\dots,n_L/n)$.
 For $L=2$ the only solution is $(1/2,1/2)$ and for $L=3$ the only solution is $(1/2,1/4,1/4)$.
-For $L=4$, there are two possibilities: $(1/2,1/4,1/8,1/8)$ and $(1/4,1/4,1/4,1/4)$ and for $5\le L\le 10$ the numbers of possibilities are: 3, 5, 9, 16, and 28.
+For $L=4$, there are two possibilities: $(1/2,1/4,1/8,1/8)$ and $(1/4,1/4,1/4,1/4)$ and for $5\le L\le 10$ the numbers of possibilities are: 3, 5, 9, 16, 28 and 50.
 The tables in Figure~\ref{tab:partitions} show the partitions for $4\le L\le 8$.

-The number of such partitions as a function of $L$ is given by sequence A002572 at the online encyclopedia of integer sequences, \citep{oeis} along with motivating applications such as counting the number of rooted binary trees or, more recently, counting nonequivalent compact Huffman codes (\cite{elsh:heub:kren:2023:tr}).
+The number of such partitions as a function of $L$ is given by sequence A002572 at the online encyclopedia of integer sequences, \citep{oeis} along with motivating applications such as counting the number of rooted binary trees or, more recently, counting nonequivalent compact Huffman codes (\cite{elsh:heub:kren:2024}).
 The latter reference mentions that the number of solutions is asymptotic to $R\theta^L$ for $R\doteq 0.14$ and $\theta\doteq1.794$.
 This is a somewhat faster growth rate than the Fibonacci numbers have: their counterpart to $\theta$ is $(1+\sqrt{5})/2\doteq 1.618$.
-That asymptote is not a good description for small $L$.
-For $L=10$, it is over 4000, while the exact value is 28.
+For $L=10$, the approximation is close to 48.3.